-Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 10 and IAS 28, 'Sale or contribution of assets To be determined by between an investor and its associate or joint venture' International Accounting Standards Board IFRS 17, 'Insurance contracts' January 1, 2023 Amendments to IFRS 17, 'Insurance contracts' January 1, 2023 Amendment to IFRS 17, 'Initial application of IFRS 17 and IFRS 9 - January 1, 2023 comparative information' Amendments to IAS 21, 'Lack of exchangeability' January 1, 2025
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 9 and IFRS 7, 'Amendments to the classification January 1, 2026 and measurement of financial instruments' Amendments to IFRS 9 and IFRS 7, 'Contracts referencing nature- January 1, 2026 dependent electricity' Amendments to IFRS 10 and IAS 28, 'Sale or contribution of assets To be determined by between an investor and its associate or joint venture' International Accounting Standards Board IFRS 17, 'Insurance contracts' January 1, 2023 Amendments to IFRS 17, 'Insurance contracts' January 1, 2023 Amendment to IFRS 17, 'Initial application of IFRS 17 and IFRS 9 - January 1, 2023 comparative information' IFRS 18, 'Presentation and disclosure in financial statements' January 1, 2027 IFRS 19, 'Subsidiaries without public accountability: disclosures' January 1, 2027 Annual Improvements to IFRS Accounting Standards-Volume 11 January 1, 2026

-The above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.
+Except for the following, the above standards and interpretations have no significant impact to the Group's financial condition and financial performance based on the Group's assessment.
+The quantitative impact will be disclosed when the assessment is complete.